learning-process/ppc-2025-processes-informatics/tasks/sizov_d_bubble_sort/report.md

 ### 4.1 Data Distribution

-At the beginning of the parallel algorithm, the root process (rank 0) broadcasts the total number of elements `n` using `MPI_Bcast`.
+At the start of the parallel algorithm, the root process (rank 0) broadcasts
+the total number of elements `n` using `MPI_Bcast`, ensuring all processes
-This ensures that all processes know the global problem size before data partitioning begins.
+know the global problem size.

-To divide the input array among processes, the helper function `ComputeScatterInfo` is used.
+To divide the array among processes, the helper function `ComputeScatterInfo`
-Given the total number of elements `n` and the number of processes `p`, it computes two arrays:
+computes two arrays:

-- `counts[i]` — the number of elements to be sent to process *i*;
+- `counts[i]` — number of elements assigned to process *i*
-- `displs[i]` — the starting index of process *i* within the global input array.
+- `displs[i]` — starting offset of process *i* in the global array

-The distribution is nearly uniform: each process receives either
+The distribution is nearly uniform: each process receives
-`⌊n / p⌋` or `⌊n / p⌋ + 1` elements.
-The first `n % p` processes receive one additional element to account for uneven division.
+`⌊n / p⌋` or `⌊n / p⌋ + 1` elements, with the first `n % p` processes receiving one extra.

-These arrays (`counts` and `displs`) are passed to `MPI_Scatterv`, which performs the actual data distribution.
+These arrays are passed to `MPI_Scatterv`, which sends each process its
-Rank 0 uses `MPI_Scatterv` to send to each process the contiguous block of the input array that corresponds to its assigned region.
+contiguous block of the input array.
-As a result, each process obtains a local subarray of size `counts[rank]`, stored in the local buffer.

-Immediately after receiving its block, each process performs a local sort with `std::ranges::sort(static local)`.
-This ensures that each local fragment is internally ordered before entering the odd–even global exchange phases.

 ### 4.2 Local Work